 Homemade Basil- Blackberry Ice Cream

-Okay, I’ll admit it, this year my garden was planted heavily with tomatoes and basil to begin with.
-Sadly, my kids are not tomato eaters, and I have learned that hens turn their beaks up at basil, so it is up to me — and only me– to eat all that my garden yields.
+I confess this year my garden was planted too heavily with tomatoes and basil.
+Sadly, my kids are not tomato eaters.
+Much to my surprise learned that hens turn their beaks up at basil, so it was up to me — and only me– to eat all that my garden yielded.
 Ordinarily that would be okay as I am a huge fan of the Bacon, Lettuce and Tomato… who isn’t?
 But since we have had a blistering heat wave this past month, I have copious amounts of tomatoes, basil, and kale for that fact, ready for eating all at the same time.
 Now!

 In addition to the BLT’s, I have been souping, canning and saucing my tomatoes.
 I have also been parceling out the specimen tomatoes to the chef at Bankers Hill Bar + Restaurant where they are making a beautiful side dish on our summer steak set, I assure you, I’m not wasting a one.